Naomi Beckwith

-Naomi Beckwith (born 1976) is the deputy director and chief curator of the Solomon R. Guggenheim Museum.
-She joined the museum in June 2021.
+Naomi Beckwith (born 1976) is an American art historian who has been serving as the deputy director and chief curator of the Solomon R. Guggenheim Museum since 2021.
 Previously she had been the senior curator at the Museum of Contemporary Art, Chicago.
 Beckwith joined the curatorial staff there in May 2011.

-Life and education
+Early life and education

 A native Chicagoan, Beckwith grew up in Hyde Park and attended Lincoln Park High School, going on to receive a BA in history from Northwestern University in Evanston, Illinois.
 She completed an MA with Distinction from the Courtauld Institute of Art in London, presenting her master's thesis on Adrian Piper and Carrie Mae Weems.

-Afterward, she was a Helena Rubenstein Critical Studies Fellow at the Whitney Museum Independent Study Program in New York.
+Afterward, Beckwith was a Helena Rubenstein Critical Studies Fellow at the Whitney Museum Independent Study Program in New York.
 Beckwith was a fall 2008 grantee of the Andy Warhol Foundation for the Visual Arts and was named the 2011 Leader to Watch by ArtTable.
-She serves on the boards of the Laundromat Project (New York) and Res Artis (Amsterdam).

 Career

+Early career

 Prior to joining the MCA staff, Beckwith was associate curator at The Studio Museum in Harlem.
 Preceding her tenure at the Studio Museum, Beckwith was the Whitney Lauder Curatorial Fellow at the Institute of Contemporary Art, Philadelphia, where she worked on numerous exhibitions including Locally Localized Gravity (2007), an exhibition and program of events presented by more than 100 artists whose practices are social, participatory, and communal.

 Beckwith has also been the BAMart project coordinator at the Brooklyn Academy of Music and a guest blogger for Art:21.
 She has curated and co-curated exhibitions at New York alternative spaces Recess Activities, Cuchifritos, and Artists Space.
 In 2018, she served as curatorial adviser for the biennial SITElines art exhibition in Santa Fe.
-She has been awarded the 2017 VIA (Visionary Initiatives in Art) Art Fund Curatorial Fellowship and 2017 Center for Curatorial Leadership Fellowship.
+In 2021, she was a member of the curatorial team – alongside Massimiliano Gioni, Glenn Ligon and Mark Nash – that realized Okwui Enwezor's posthumous show “Grief and Grievance: Art and Mourning in America” at the New Museum.

+Beckwith was a member of the international jury that selected Armenia as recipient of the Golden Lion for best national participation at the 56th Venice Biennale in 2015.
+She later served on the jury that chose Deana Lawson as recipient of the Guggenheim’s 2020 Hugo Boss Prize.

+Guggenheim Museum, 2021–present

+Since joining the Guggenheim and succeeding Nancy Spector in 2021, Beckwith has overseen the organization's collections and exhibitions programs at its various sites in New York, Bilbao and Venice.

+Beckwith co-chaired (with Fred Wilson) the jury that chose the winners of the Rome Prize for the 2023–24 cycle.

+In December 2024, Beckwith was chosen as Artistic Director of documenta 16, held in Kassel in summer 2027.